 It’s Havana.
 How much more do we have to say?
-This trip was a huge success on our first visit, and we’ve only built upon that, learned, grown, and planned for a pretty epic return.
+This trip has been a massive hit on our former visits and we’ve only built upon that, learned, grown, and planned for a pretty epic return.
 You should be there!

 Havana is a city with a pulse and pace all its own.
 It’s clearly divided from the touristic Old Town and the rest of Havana that the locals know.
 Our teams stay in local casas outside the tourist centre so that our participants get a taste of the more real side of Havana – and meet real families and friends along the way.
 We’ll spend 3 days exploring different areas really working on street photography, portrait photography, and training the eye for those really unique moments (they’re around every corner here).
 We’ll also take in the sights of Old Town and the Malecone, the motorway along the ocean.